On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: The Hyperbolic Metric

-\subsection{The Hyperbolic Metric}
+\section{The Hyperbolic Metric}

-We will be using the hyperbolic metric to measure both the accuracy of our approximations and the loss of domain that occurs in each Phase II.
-Let $\mathrm{d}\rho_D$ represent the hyperbolic length element for a hyperbolic domain $D$.
+We will be using the hyperbolic metric to measure both the accuracy of our approximations and the loss of domain that occurs in each Phase II composition.
 We first establish some notation for hyperbolic discs.
-If $D$ is a hyperbolic domain, let $\Delta_D(z,R)$ be the hyperbolic disc centered at $z$ of radius $R$.
-If the domain is obvious in context, we may simply denote this disc $\Delta(z,R)$. \\
+Let $R$ be a hyperbolic Riemann surface and let $\Delta_R(z,r)$ be the (open) hyperbolic disc in $R$ centered at $z$ of radius $r$.
+If the domain is obvious in context, we may simply denote this disc $\Delta(z,r)$.
+Lastly, let $\mathrm{d}\rho_R$ represent the hyperbolic length element for $R$.

 One of the key tools we will be using is the following relationship between the hyperbolic and Euclidean metrics (see \cite{CG} Theorem I.4.3).
 If $D$ is a domain in $\mathbb{C}$ and $z\in D$, let $\delta_D(z)$ denote the Euclidean distance to $\partial D$.